 - Purchase some padding ¼ to ½” thick

-- Find the rigth fabric
+- Find the right fabric

-Do the vertical strips at the 4 corners.
-At each step: measure, mark your slat, cut and attach the CWS with brad nails to the other corner.
+Do the vertical strips.
+At each step: measure, mark your slat, cut and attach the CWS with brad nails.
 Repeat all around the room.
 Don’t forget to put strips by the window and door.
 Fit them against the moldings.

 BOTTOM.
 Go to the bottom.
 Let the fabric hang naturally and stretch it vertically, staple in the center.
 Work to the right and to the left.
 Make sure keep straight.

 SIDES.
-For the sides, pull sligthly the cloth and put one staple at the center right and one the left side.
+For the sides, pull slightly the cloth and put one staple at the center right and one the left side.
 Look back to see it is all leveled.
 Start stapling the sides.
 Trim the excess fabric all around.

 Finally, apply the decorative trimmings of your choice with glue.
 This operation will hide all staples Any size works.
 If a nail is not at the correct place, pull it out and reposition.
 Contour wall system does not split open, which is a great bonus.

 I believe you have now all elements for installing fabric wall upholstery 101.